dziobro/Education-Data-Primer/chapter1.md

 We want to clean up our student data.

-You can pass data into a new variable using '<-'
+You can pass data into a new variable using `<-` for example `x <- 2`

-' %>% gather(key = "key", value = "value",...)'

 *** =instructions
 ## Let's Go!

 The student data was loaded into a table `StudentData` from the pervious exercise.
+For this exercise:
-- load the tidyr libary.
+- Load the tidyr libary
 - Gather the data into a new variable `GatheredStudentData`
-- Remove NA's 'na.omit()'
+- Remove NA's `na.omit()`

 *** =hint